DIY Outdoor Cooler Deck Box

 You can get FREE downloadable plans here that include Shopping List, Materials List and Cut List.

-Sorry I don’t have a ton of photos of this build, but I did video everything and will be releasing a YouTube video for it soon.
-I am a newbie to editing so it might take me a little while… sorry for the delay!
+Sorry I don’t have a ton of photos of this build, but I did video everything and have a YouTube video below documenting the process!

 Cut 1x4’s to size and assemble inside base of box using wood glue and 1 1/4” screws, preferably rated for exterior use.